gordonb3/bubba-overlay/README.md

-As of 25-06-2015 (EU date format) I've added a bubba metapackage that will provide you with core packages for your Excito B3, including the Bubba web frontend since 23-07-2015.

 #### Prerequisits for running the Bubba web admin
 The web admin interface requires a web server to operate.
-Supported web servers are apache2 and nginx, but it must be noted that if you want to use file uploads (currently not yet implemented in this overlay) you should choose apache or find the maximum file size to be very restricted (with apache it will be essentially unlimited).
+Supported web servers are apache2 and nginx, but it must be noted that if you want to use file uploads you should choose apache or find the maximum file size to be very restricted (with apache it will be essentially unlimited).
 The packages default to using apache2 and if you're okay with that there's no need for changing anything.
 If however you like to use nginx you must at the same time disable apache2 USE flag on the bubba packages.
 This may seem like a lot of fuzz, but it prevents building (and needing to maintain) a lot of packages you don't actually need.

 <p><br>Current optional packages are:</p>